jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements.md

 2. [Add the customer composite jig](<./Combine the solution_s elements/Add the customer composite jig.md>) file that joins the new customer form and list into one jig using the new-customer and list-customer `jigIds` and add a `header` for the jig.
 3. [Edit the index.jigx file](<./Combine the solution_s elements/Edit the index_jigx file.md>), add the customer composite jigId, remove the new customer and the list customer jigIds.
 4. [Publish your project](<./Create the Calendar/Publish your project.md>).
-5. [Run the updated solution](<./Create the Calendar/Run the updated solution.md>) in the Jigx mobile app, click on each jig to view the solution, note on the customer jig the form, and list display in the same jig.&#x20;
+5. [Run the updated solution](<./Create the Calendar/Run the updated solution.md>) in the Jigx mobile app, click on each jig to view the solution, note on the customer jig the form, and list display in the same jig.
 :::

 :::VerticalSplitItem